 Comprehensive awareness is like the capturing of light, which is our soul’s essential yearning.
 Life wants to reveal itself to us.
 Even if we close our eyes, some light is shining through the lids.
 The clouds are not a part of the sky.
 It’s never completely dark; there is always radiating vividness.
 To see clearly, … Continue reading We can photograph the outer world, but our inward view has to be painted.

-Trinity Warrior III.
-Acrylic on canvas, 100 x 100 cm.
-(Non-violent) ‘fighting’ for Awareness Intelligence that comprises the three treasures of Taoism: MODERATION leads to generosity (All are born the same as humans.
+Trinity Warrior III (Non-violent) ‘fighting’ for Awareness Intelligence that comprises the three treasures of Taoism: MODERATION leads to generosity (All are born the same as humans.
 There is no superiority of anyone, just different cultures, and societal norms. -> I’m thinking about my INTRAPERSONAL PAST.
-Who am I … Continue reading (Non-violent) ‘fighting’ for Awareness Intelligence that comprises the three treasures of Taoism
+Who am I really regardless of my upbringing?)
+COMPASSION leads … Continue reading (Non-violent) ‘fighting’ for Awareness Intelligence that comprises the three treasures of Taoism

 Recognize how important you are.
 Every dream for a better world, every creative act, and even a seemingly naive idea can inspire and provide the courage to break out of the cage of limited knowing.
 It’s about what you can do in your mind.
 It’s not compliance, but bold responsibility that nurtures your, others, and all humankind’s Awareness Intelligence.
 What else could be more worth to realize?!
 I, for my part, rather want to have tried.